What Budget 2026 means for you

 What it means for you

-With most Irish residents paying some form of tax, the announcements on USC, tax credit increases and income tax will affect almost everyone.
+With most Irish residents paying some form of tax, the announcements on USC, tax credit increases and income tax cuts will affect almost everyone.

 What’s changed?